 In the course of digitalization, customer requirements have changed significantly.
 Everything must be available and retrievable immediately.
 Whenever possible, things should be in realtime.
 Speed and adaptability to individual preferences are other essential trends.
-In order to keep pace with these developments and the needs of customers, companies must live through these changes and be at the cutting edge of technology.
+In order to keep pace with these developments and the needs of customers, companies must live through these changes and be at the cutting edge of technology -RPA as a solution.

 This is easier for young companies whose offerings are based on modern technology and the latest software and hardware.
 For larger companies, on the other hand, especially those that have been in business for several decades and often work with various legacy systems as a result, this represents a major challenge.
 Oftentimes, their hardware and software setups are connected with immense investments that they have had to make in order to gain or maintain competitive advantages.
 However, since information technologies have relatively short innovation cycles, the cost grind downs on these assets are considerable.
 In other words, a technology acquired yesterday will be available tomorrow at a significant discount.
 Ongoing investment calculations of previously acquired technology assets therefore clearly tend to hinder the ongoing digital transformation.
 Simply increasing the budget because of it is for most executives associated with a lot of company policy and laborious persuasion.
 The question therefore arises: How can companies with legacy systems still take action and take decisive measures in the technological change?

 What legacy systems are and why they still exist